wechaty/plugin-contrib/README.md

 import { ChatOps } from 'wechaty-plugin-contrib'

 const options = {
+  room : 'xxx@chatroom',      // required: room id for ChatOps
-  at   : true,            // default: true - Response to Mention Self (@/at) Message in Room dm   : true,            // default: true - Response to Direct Message room : 'xxx@chatroom',  // required: room id for ChatOps }
+  at?  : true,                // default: true - Response to Mention Self (@/at) Message in Room dm?  : true,                // default: true - Response to Direct Message whitelist?: ChatOpsFilter,  // whitelist for messates that allow to send to ChatOps Room blacklist?: ChatOpsFilter,  // blacklist for messates that forbidden to send to ChatOps Room }

 wechaty.use(ChatOps(options))